 – Professor Leanne Togher, Director

-Funding from the icare foundation launches a collaboration to build new online brain injury resources
+Funding from icare NSW launches a collaboration to build new online brain injury resources

 Researchers in the ABI Communication Lab from the University of Sydney at University of Technology Sydney are partnering with Changineers and Brain Injury Australia to build a new suite of online tools to support communication after brain injury.